Natsumi Hanamura: Senior

-World Cup
+2025

 In 2025, Hanamura joined the main senior team and won a silver medal in all-around at the Sofia World Cup.
 The team also won a silver medal in the 5 ribbons and a bronze in the 3 balls + 2 hoops finals.
 In the Baku leg of the competition, Hanamura helped Japan win a gold medal in the 3 balls + 2 hoops event.
 In July, they won a bronze medal in 5 the ribbons and silver medals in the all-around and 3 balls + 2 hoops at Milan World Cup.
 The week after, they competed at Cluj-Napoca World Challenge Cup, where they took 4th place in all-around and 7th place in 5 ribbons final.

-World Championships

 In late August, Hanamura was selected to represent Japan alongside Megumi Nishimoto, Hatsune Miyoshi, Ayuka Suzuki, Rinako Inaki and Hisano Taguchi at the 2025 World Championships in Rio de Janeiro, Brazil.
 Hanamura received the highest score in the hoop + ball section of the all-around competition, helping the team win the gold medal in the team all-around, beating Brazil by 0.3 of a point.
 They were the first Japanese and first Asian the first all-around team World champions from Asia.
 They also won silver medal in 5 ribbons final and took 5th place in 3 balls + 2 hoops final.

+2026

+In 2026, Hanamura remained in the group after teammates Ayuka Suzuki and Rinako Inaki retiring.
+She and her group took 6th place in all-around and 5th in 3 hoops + 4 clubs final at the Sofia World Cup.
+They took another 6th place in all-around at the Tashkent World Cup and 4th place in 5 balls final.
+They were 9th in all-around at Baku World Cup.
+In June, they took 6th place in all-around at Beijing World Challenge Cup.
+In July, they ended on 5th place in all-around and 8th place in 3 hoops + 4 clubs final at Milan World Cup.

+In August, she was selected to represent Japan alongside Rin Manabe, Megumi Nishimoto, Hisano Taguchi, Kaseno Tanabe and Yuna Tanaka at the 2026 World Championships in Frankfurt, Germany.